GLOBAL MARKETS-Stocks and euro sag ahead of expected ECB rate hike

 European stocks languished, with the STOXX 600 STOXX down 0.5% led by the carmaking and tourism sectors. .EU

-MSCI's 47-country index of world shares was slipping back into the red too .MIWD00000PUS as were Wall Street futures were tech giant Apple AAPL.O was due to reports earnings later.
+MSCI's 47-country index of world shares was slipping back into the red too .MIWD00000PUS as were Wall Street futures.
+Tech giant Apple AAPL.O was due to report earnings and an expected modest drop in revenues after the closing bell.

 Asia had been more upbeat .MIAPJ0000PUS although trade has been thinned this week by Japanese holidays.